-It appears from Fig.~\ref{fig:GW_B_signatures} that a phase transitions with parameters providing a SGWB accessible to LISA, and $\varepsilon_{\rm turb} = 1$ (upper panel), can lead to fairly strong magnetic fields with strengths up to $\tilde B\sim 10^{-6}$~G, corresponding to the limit $\Omega_{B*} \sim 0.1$.
-For $\varepsilon_{\rm turb} = 0.1$ (bottom panel), the upper limit $\Omega_{B*} \sim 0.05$ yields instead a maximal field strength of $\tilde B \sim 6 \times 10^{-7}$~G. The initial correlation length of the field can vary over a wide range, between $10^{-14}$~Mpc and $10^{-7}$~Mpc, depending on the temperature of the phase transition $T_*$, on its duration $\beta^{-1}$, and on the bubble wall velocity $v_w$.
-The region of parameter space where $H_* \tau_{\rm nl} \gtrsim 1$, indicated in Fig.~\ref{fig:alpha_beta_GW_signatures} by the dashed contours at small $\alpha$ and $\beta/H_*$, corresponds in Fig.~\ref{fig:GW_B_signatures} to the region where $\tilde B$ is small.
-As in Fig.~\ref{fig:alpha_beta_GW_signatures}, the contours in Fig.~\ref{fig:GW_B_signatures} correspond to the sound wave template based on the fit from the Higgsless simulations (c.f.~Sec.~\ref{gw_sw}); using the SSM template would not lead to any appreciable difference in the magnetic field parameters.
+It appears from Fig.~\ref{fig:GW_B_signatures} that a phase transition with parameters providing a SGWB accessible to LISA, and $\varepsilon_{\rm turb} = 1$ (upper panel), can lead to fairly strong magnetic fields with strengths up to $\tilde B\sim 10^{-6}$~G, corresponding to the limit $\Omega_{B*} \sim 0.1$.
+For $\varepsilon_{\rm turb} = 0.1$ (bottom panel), the upper limit $\Omega_{B*} \sim 0.05$ yields instead a maximal field strength of $\tilde B \sim 6 \times 10^{-7}$~G. The initial correlation length of the field can vary over a wide range, between $10^{-14}$ and $10^{-7}$~Mpc, depending on the temperature of the phase transition $T_*$, its duration $\beta^{-1}$, and the velocity of the bubble wall $v_w$.
+The region of parameter space where $H_* \tau_{\rm nl} \gtrsim 1$, indicated in Fig.~\ref{fig:alpha_beta_GW_signatures} by the dashed contours at small $\alpha$ and $\beta/H_*$, corresponds in Fig.~\ref{fig:GW_B_signatures} to the region where $\tilde B$ is small and/or $\tilde \lambda_B$ is large.
+As in Fig.~\ref{fig:alpha_beta_GW_signatures}, the contours in Fig.~\ref{fig:GW_B_signatures} correspond to the sound-wave template based on the fit from the Higgsless simulations (cf., ~Sec.~\ref{gw_sw}).
+Using the SSM template would not lead to appreciable differences in the magnetic field parameters.